NCAR/wrfcloud/docs/Users_Guide/overview.rst

 Overview of WRF Cloud
 *********************

+The WRF Cloud framework is a cloud-based forecasting system that was designed to easily facilitate cost-effective state-of-the-art numerical weather prediction system forecasts in communities that lack the large computational resources.

 Purpose and organization of the User's Guide
 ============================================

 The goal of this User's Guide is to document the procedures required to install the WRF Cloud system and to serve as a reference for using and adapting the system to an organization's own needs.

+The User Guide is organized by first providing an overview of the system, followed steps to install the framework and adminstartion details to manage the system.
+Finally the user interface is documented along with details about the graahical outputs produced by the system.

 UCAR/UCP/COMET and UCAR/NCAR/RAL
 ================================